Sustainable Agriculture Institute

-At any case, we’ll follow our harassment-free workplace principles.
+In any case, we’ll follow our harassment-free workplace principles.
 Employees who report misconduct or suspected violation must be protected from retaliation.
-We don’t want to silence complaints, but we encourage open communication in accordance with our open door policy.
+We don’t want to silence complaints, but we encourage open communication in accordance with our open-door policy.

 Why do we need a No Retaliation Policy?